Enrolment Requirements & Course Fees

 - Expert lecturers – we hire lecturers who are experts in their field, so you will be taught about the latest research and developments in nutrition.

-- Classroom attendance, live-streaming, video recordings and lecture notes are included in the fees.
+- Classroom attendance (seminars only), live-streaming, video recordings and audio recording lecture notes are included in the fees.

 - Student support – academic and pastoral support from Personal Tutors and Programme Leaders.
 Each year you will have a Personal Tutor who will also monitor your progress.

-- Assignment webinars – these are regularly scheduled to help you help you understand assignment requirements.
+- Assignment webinars – these are regularly scheduled to help you understand assignment requirements.

 - Online quizzes – provide you with a useful tool to consolidate your learning and can be attempted as many times as you like